Baha2rM98/AES/README.md

 # AES
-AES-128
+# AES-128
-AES is a symmetric key algorithm. you can use it to encrypt or decrypt your files.
+AES is a symmetric key algorithm, you can use it to encrypt or decrypt your files.

-How to use :
+# How to use :

 put AES.jar and assets folder exactly in same directory(mentioned in release), open up a powershell there,
 type: java -jar .\AES.jar,